sta214-f22/sta214-f22.github.io/about.md

 ### Communication

 While course materials will be posted on the course website, I will send messages and announcements through Canvas.
 Please make sure your Canvas account is set up so that you receive emails when I send these messages.

-### Food and drink

-Eating and drinking during class is not permitted, except in extenuating circumstances with permission of the instructor.

 ### Participation and illness